gaehlerm/SoftwareEngineering/README.md

 - `b(a)` can access only the public variables and functions of `a`, while `a.b()` can access everything.
 This is probably the biggest difference here.
 Thus, `b(a)` is decoupling the code better than `a.b()`.
 Though this is not crucial difference.
 - In C++, const'ness can be enabled for `a` in both, `b(a)` and `a.b()`.
 In the first case, `a` has to be passed as a `const` element, in the second case, `b` has to be made a `const` method.
 In Python, there is no built-in way to make a function constant.
 Though with some black magic, one can define a decorator that makes a function or method constant. [https://stackoverflow.com/questions/71394120/Python-equivalent-for-const-methods-with-type-hints]

 To sum it up, there are no big differences. `b(a)` offers somewhat better decoupling and should thus be somewhat preferred.
 But ultimately, it all comes down to readability.
-What is easier to understand?
+Which version is easier to understand?
 The function or the method?
 Let's look at the following code:

 ```Py
 # Function: